 The Company monitors capital on the basis of the carrying amount of equity as presented on the face of the statement of financial position.
-The capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying Assets.
+The Company sets the amount of capital in proportion to its overall financing structure, i.e. equity and financial liabilities.
+The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying Assets.